Afrouper/proxyBeans/README.md

 # beans

 Define Java Beans as an interface and use it directly.
-The implementation isbased on java dynamic proxy.
+The implementation is based on java dynamic proxies.